ovgu-ailab/lgm2025/assignment5.md

 Note that, for this reason, your results will not be comparable to anything you might find in the literature.
 But within our little course, we can compare numbers. :)

-The starter notebook discussed in the next section contains usage examples for both metrics.
+The starter notebook discussed in the next section contains usage examples for both metrics, as does the "solution" notebook for the GANs from last week.

 ## Conditional Generation